Fe-Mu/SOS-listener/README.md

 ## Disclaimer

-By downloading, installing or using this App the end-user needs to understand that:
+By downloading, installing or using this Work/Tool the End-User needs to understand that:
 1. This App is not a professional App and does not provide or promise to deliver any professional service.
 3. This App is not guaranteed at any moment to function as intended.
 There are too many potential reasons, from hardware to software, why this App could fail to perform as intended, and therefore it can not be considered as a reliable source of help in an emergency situation.
 No end-user should rely solely on this App to provide or request aid, rescue or help in any given case or situation.
 4. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.